Skip to main content

 Why Not Alternatives?#

 display: none — Removes the element from layout entirely.
-But display can’t be animated with CSS transitions, so the hover effect would be instant on/off with no fade.
-It also means the element can’t receive focus (bad for keyboard navigation).
+Works, but display can’t be animated with CSS transitions, so hovering feels abrupt.
+The element also can’t receive focus when hidden, which hurts keyboard navigation.

-visibility: hidden — Makes the element invisible but still takes up space.
-Same problem as opacity: 0 — no layout benefit.
+visibility: hidden — Makes the element invisible but keeps it in the flow.
+Same strut problem as opacity: 0 — no layout benefit.

-width: 0; overflow: hidden — Functional but requires display: inline-block, which changes how the element interacts with surrounding inline content.
-The overflow: hidden also prevents the anchor from being revealed on hover.
+width: 0; overflow: hidden — Requires display: inline-block, which changes how the element interacts with surrounding inline content.
+The overflow: hidden prevents the anchor from being revealed on hover.

 What This Taught Me#